lala0786/st/README.md

       projectId: "your-project-id",
       storageBucket: "your-project-id.appspot.com",
       messagingSenderId: "...",
-      appId: "1:...:web:..."
+      appId: "1:...:web:...",
+      measurementId: "G-..."
     };
     ```
 4.  **Copy these keys.**

 ### Step 3: Add Keys to Your Project

 1. In your code editor on the left, find the file named `.env.local`.
-If it doesn't exist, **create a new file** with that exact name.
 2. Paste the keys you copied from Firebase into the `.env.local` file. **Make sure to add `NEXT_PUBLIC_` before each key name.** It should look exactly like this:

     ```